 What do we do?
 Teens are hired to be a part of one of the following crews:

 The No Ivy League (NIL) restores the native habitat of Portland's natural areas with efforts in removing invasive plants.
 The NIL removes ground ivy as well as ivy growing up native trees, effectively saving the tree from premature death.
-In July and August 2011, the No Ivy League removed just over 50,000 square feet of English ivy in Forest Park and other west side natural areas.

 The Tree Crew works alongside City of Portland arborists and high climbers learning proper pruning techniques, maintaining the health of Portland's urban canopy, and increasing the safety of park patrons.
 The YCC Tree Establishment Crew works in Portland parks and on Portland Public School properties as part of PP&R's Neighborhood Tree Steward Program.